Particular/docs.particular.net/nservicebus/nhibernate/saga-concurrency.md

 ## Default behaviour

+As stated [here](/nservicebus/sagas/concurrency), the saga persistence system depends on the data access providing an optimistic approach to concurrency.
+With NHibernate this results in appending a `WHERE` clause containing all known values of saga data fields when doing `UPDATE`s in order to ensure the saga data is still in the same state as we read it.

-Starting from version 4.1.0 the default behaviour is pessimistic concurrency using `UPDLOCK` hint.
+This approach has a dowside of very poor performance in high-contention scenarios where a single saga is accessed by multiple message-processing threads.
+In order to overcome this starting from version 4.1.0 the NHibernate saga perister uses **additional** pessimistic concurrency control using `UPDLOCK` hint.
 A lock is created when fetching the saga instance from the database and the lock is held till the end of the transaction preventing other threads from fetching that particular saga.
-The advantage of this approach that it minimizes the number of retries that would be caused should the optimistic concurrency was chosen.
+The advantage of this approach that it minimizes the number of retries that would be caused should only the optimistic concurrency was emplyed.
 Multiple saga instances can still be processed in parallel.

-## Enabling optimistic concurrency
+## Explicit version

-The `RowVersion` attribute can be used to denote a property that should be used for optimistic concurrency control
+The `RowVersion` attribute can be used to explictily denote a property that should be used for optimistic concurrency control

 <!-- import NHibernateConcurrencyRowVersion -->

 That property will be included by NHibernate in the `SELECT` and `UPDATE` SQL statements causing concurrency violation error to be raised in case of concurrent updates.

-NOTE: Marking a property with `RowVersion` **does not** change the default behaviour of pessimistic locking.
-If you intend to switch to optimistic concurrency only you need to adjust the locking strategy to `Read`.
+NOTE: Marking a property with `RowVersion` **does not** disable the pessimistic locking optimization.
+If you intend to switch to pure optimistic concurrency you need to adjust the locking strategy to `Read`.

 ## Adjusting the locking strategy